-Device Name Displays the device name of the station.
-Product Displays the product name of the station.
-Firmware Displays the firmware version of the station.
-Connection Time Displays the connection duration.
+Displays the firmware version of the station.

+Displays the connection duration.

+Firmware

+Connection Time

 RX Signal Displays the signal strength of the wireless network.
 Noise Floor Displays the noise strength of the wireless network.
 CCQ Displays the wireless Client Connection Quality (CCQ).
 CCQ refers to the ratio of effective transmission bandwidth and the actual total bandwidth.
 It reflects the quality of the actual link.
 A larger value means a better utilization of the bandwidth.
 Last IP Displays the IP address of the station.
 TX/RX Rate Displays the negotiated rates of the transmitted and received packets.
 TX means that the device transmits data to the station, while RX means that the device receives data from the station.
 TX/RX Bit Rate Displays the data rates of the last transmitted and received packets.
 TX means that the device transmits data to the station, while RX means that the device receives data from the station.
 TX/RX Packets Displays the total number of the transmitted and received packets.
 TX means that the device transmits data to the station, while RX means that the device receives data from the station.
 TX/RX Packets Rate, pps Displays the packet rates of the transmitted and received packets.
 TX means that the device transmits data to the station, while RX means that the device receives data from the station.
 Bytes Transmitted Displays the total amount of data which the device transmits to the station.
 Bytes Received Displays the total amount of data which the device receives from the station.
 Negotiated Rate Displays the possible negotiated rates of the packets which the device receives from the station.
 Last Signal, dBm Displays the signal strength of the last packet which the device receives from the station at the corresponding negotiated rate.